- Starring

 The pilot episode introduces us to Hank’s life and those within it.
 Chair of a middling English department at a second-rate university, he’s universally disliked by peers and students alike.
 He’s married to a perfect woman who’s had enough of him, and he’s a so-so father, as well as a son to a vastly more successful father who abandoned him when Hank was only 14 years of age.

 Understandably, Hank is a miserable man who has given up on life.
 Unfortunately, his commitment to misery isn’t full enough to be interesting, and that seems to be the show’s modus operandi.
-The writers are unable, or unwilling to pick a lane.
+The writers are unable or unwilling to pick a lane.
 Neither the premise, the characters, nor the dialogue is zany enough to be a parody or farce, nor is it solemn enough to be a serious drama.
 Instead, in its effort to walk the line and be all things, it ends up being nothing.

 It is a show consisting of unlikeable characters who are in an unlikable profession at an unlikable place of work.
 Not even the prodigious talent of Bob Odenkirk is enough to save the pilot episode from this ennui gone bad.

-However, it is the pilot episode and it is Bob Odenkirk.
+However, it is the pilot episode, and it is Bob Odenkirk.
 Also, the creators and writers mostly have pretty good pedigrees.
 So, I’ll give it one more episode to see if it’s worth continuing with the series.

 Lucky Hank (S1:E2 – George Saunders)

-It boasts some incredible comedic talent both in front of and behind the camera: veteran comedy writers from The Office, The Bernie Mac Show, and The King of The Hill, 50% of the Farrelly brothers directed the first two episodes, and the cast includes Diedrick Bader and Cedric Yarbrough.
+It boasts some incredible comedic talent both in front of and behind the camera: veteran comedy writers from The Office, The Bernie Mac Show, and The King of the Hill, 50% of the Farrelly brothers directed the first two episodes, and the cast includes Diedrick Bader and Cedric Yarbrough.

-How is it then, that it’s such a boring and unfunny program?
+How is it, then, that it’s such a boring and unfunny program?
 It’s as though those involved are intentionally trying to make it pretentious just to prove that they can, and just when you think you can’t take it anymore, there’s a random (and unfunny) d!@k joke tossed in.

 I recently saw Bob Odenkirk on Hot Ones, and he mentions how “exhausting” it was to inhabit the mind of Saul Goodman for six seasons and, by contrast, what a relief Hank Devereaux is, ostensibly due to the character’s simplicity and lower energy.